Vipyr/taskobra/docs/contributing.md

 ## Making a Contribution

-When you're ready to start code, head to the [home page](https://github.com/Vipyr/taskobra) and click the "Fork" button in the top right.
+When you're ready to start coding, head to the [home page](https://github.com/Vipyr/taskobra) and click the "Fork" button in the top right.
 Once you have a fork, clone it and start writing a solution!
 When you have something to get feedback on or that is a candidate for inclusion in the main repository, open a [Pull Request](https://github.com/Vipyr/taskobra/compare) and fill in the pull request template.